 Do you have patience?

 In particular doing a caring job in areas like mental health, dementia care, and psychology can really test your patience levels.
-As the folks you are working with aren’t always responsible for their own actions.
-That means you can be put in physically and emotionally tough situations, where you have to look after their wellbeing as well as your own, without losing your cool.
+The folks you are working with aren’t always responsible for their own actions.
+That means you can be put in physically and emotionally tough situations, where you have to look after their well-being as well as your own, without losing your cool.
 Meaning patience is a vital quality for a career in any of these fields.

 Do you have empathy?